 Up to four grants, of up to $600 each, will be awarded.
 Students may apply for and receive this award more than once, although priority is given to first time applicants using the following criteria:

 - First priority is given to students presenting a paper or poster.

 - Within that group, priority is given to students presenting a paper or poster for the first time at the AAA.

 - Within that group, priority is given based on the distance a student must travel to the meeting.

 All students who apply for a grant are also invited to arrange a meeting with any member of the AD Executive Committee during the annual meeting for professional advice and mentoring.

-Recipients will be acknowledged and receive their award at the AD Business Meeting on Friday evening during the AAA meeting.
+Recipients will be acknowledged and receive their award at the AD Business Meeting during the AAA meeting.